pvvx/ADV_BLE2UART/README.md

 TlsrPgm.py needs a patch applied to the device: [How to write TLSRPGM program to TB-03F-KIT or TB-04-KIT](https://github.com/pvvx/TLSRPGM/tree/main/sources/UART2SWire/tb-0x-pgm).

-Flash the firmware via the following command (`we` = write file to flash erasing related sectors):
+Flash the firmware via the following command (`we` = write file to flash erasing related buffers):

 ```
 PGM_PORT=COM10 make flash